lucasnbsb/Data-Structures-and-Algorithms/README.md

 ### 1161.
 Maximum Level Sum of a Binary Tree (google prep)
     - Run bfs, make sure to use -inf as the maxSum

+### 1448.
+Count Good Nodes in Binary Tree
+    - DFS
+    - keep a running maximum, compare each node to the maximum
+    - add to the list of good nodes accordingly

 ### 2491.
 Divide Players Into Teams of Equal Skill
     - find the target skill by finding the max and min in the same treversal.